Potential Financial Steps for T-Mobile Employees in September

 Book Thanksgiving Plans

-• Hotels and short-term rentals book out, especially at popular locations.
+• Hotels and short-term rentals fill up, especially at popular locations.

 • Last-minute flights are normally more expensive.